abhismart8/crypto-market-app/README.md

 Now, run "npm install" to install all the dependencies.

+## RUN MIGRATION

+To run the migration, first configure the database configuration in config/config.js file.

+After that, run "sequelize db:migrate"

+## START APPLICATION

 I think you are good to go now, you just need to run your application now.

-To run this application: "npm start"
+To run the application: "npm start" or "DEBUG=crypto-market-app:* npm start" if you want to debug your app while running.

-## THANK YOU
+## THANK YOU.
+ENJOY